jwallden/nebula-snap/README.md

 #### Start the daemon:
 `sudo snap start nebula.daemon`

+:warning: There seems to be an issue with the daemon after a reboot.
+The daemon is supposed to be started automatically on boot and it gets started.
+However, Nebula does not get a connection to the lighthouse.
+A **manual restart of the daemon** fixes this: `sudo snap start nebula.daemon`

 To check if the daemon started as expected:
 `sudo snap logs nebula.daemon`